UniHomes guide to

 A real student community

-Nottingham has a community feel to it, thanks to its preponderance of independent businesses and quirky bars, cafés, and shops.
-With both UoN and Nottingham Trent among the top 15 largest universities in the country, students here benefit from a vast peer network.
-And, with so many students, it comes as no surprise that there are countless free activities to try out, from discovering Nottingham Contemporary exhibitions to wandering in Old Market Square.
+Nottingham has a community feel, thanks to its preponderance of independent businesses and quirky bars, cafés, and shops.
+With both UoN and Nottingham Trent among the top 15 largest UK universities, students here benefit from a vast network.
+And, with so many students, it comes as no surprise that there are countless free activities, from discovering Nottingham Contemporary exhibitions to wandering in Old Market Square.

 • 2